-Electric water heaters do have a higher operational cost compared to gas water heaters, but they also have a lower product cost.
-Many electric water heaters are at least 10% cheaper than similar gas models and usually offer a higher level of energy efficiency.
+Electric models do have a higher operational cost compared to gas water heaters, but they also have a lower product cost.
+Many electric designs are at least 10% cheaper than similar gas models and usually offer a higher level of energy efficiency.
 Some gas water heaters are rated as only being 60% efficient.

 This type of water heater also has a longer cycling time than a gas water heater, but that can be easily managed.
 If everyone in the house takes a shower in the morning, the tank will be refilled before lunch.
 That’s not as fast as the 20-minute cycle that some gas appliances offer, but you don’t have the same risks either.